• Skip to main content

 There is no single, ideal biocontrol for hair algae.
 In other words, a well-balanced community of select herbivores does a better job than any one species by itself.
 For example, larger herbivores can rid a majority of an algal patch quickly, but the smaller ones mop up the crumbs, helping to prevent regrowth.

 Again, in terms of the sheer algal biomass they consume in Nature, copepods are the ultimate herbivore.
 Copepods are indeed the one algae-eater that you simply cannot have too many of.
-However, they can’t keep up with hair algae alone.
+However, they alone can’t keep up with runaway hair algae growth.
 This is because they’re not as equipped to munch at the long, mature, grown-out filaments; rather, they need help from other grazers that chop it down to size.
 Copepods primarily slow its spread/return by feasting on the trimmed “stalks” or on the tiny, newly settled gametophytes.

 “Hairier” hair algae growths are best tackled by larger inverts.
 Again, certain snails work well for this.
 However, one must avoid overdoing snails.
 Too many snails vying for the exact same food source could mean eventual snail starvation/death, with the resulting decay spurring new algal growth (and some pretty unforgettable odors).
 Best to stick to a snail or two per gallon and leave some of the work to an urchin!